 A late fee will be assessed if you fail to respond to your citation within the specified timeframe.
 The court will notify you by mail of this penalty.
 If you fail to pay the fine and late fee, the court will penalize you again.
-Any further silence on your behalf will prompt Driver and Vehicle Services (DVS) to act on behalf of the court and suspend your MN driver's license.
+Any further silence on your behalf will prompt the Minnesota Driver and Vehicle Services (DVS) to act on behalf of the court and suspend your MN driver's license.

 Pleading Guilty as a CDL Driver

 Federal law mandates notifying your employer of receiving a traffic violation (parking tickets are exempt).
 This applies to all vehicles, including if cited while driving your own car.
 Consult Minnesota's CDL manual for more information on rules and regulations.